-- 1) Raising awareness about the success of the proof of concept through, for example publications and conferences.
+- Raising awareness about the success of the proof of concept through, for example publications and conferences.
 While the Lab is planning further research into this pathway, we are aware of this pathway being critical in the replication of the Energy Savings Insurance mechanism, the video for which has been viewed more than 4,400 times.
-31 For off-grid solar securitization, a key publication has been that of GOGLA, the off-grid solar energy industry group, which focused on how this works in the sector.32 - 2) Monitoring and evaluation of the proof of concept, including its investment and impact track records.
+31 For off-grid solar securitization, a key publication has been that of GOGLA, the off-grid solar energy industry group, which focused on how this works in the sector.
+32 - 2) Monitoring and evaluation of the proof of concept, including its investment and impact track records.
 This will be critical for convincing investors both returns-first and impact-first that the approach has validity, and for providing nascent forestry efforts a clear pathway to success.
-Box 1 in the main paper describes in particular the efforts and partnerships that would be needed to develop an impact evaluation framework. - 3) Encouraging new entrants into the field of smallholder forestry.
-As a capital intensive investment opportunity with extremely long time horizons, it is likely not as easy to scale this industry as what we have seen in, for example, the off-grid solar industry.
+Box 1 in the main paper describes in particular the efforts and partnerships that would be needed to develop an impact evaluation framework. - intensive investment opportunity with extremely long time horizons, it is likely not as easy to scale this industry as what we have seen in, for example, the off-grid solar industry.
 Yet there is an opportunity here, with critical needs for technical assistance and incentive schemes such as Uganda's SPGS project to create more opportunities for commercial forestry.33 With more of these types of efforts, we can envision that both individual companies may adopt similar scale up pathways to Komaza, employing the SFV, or that boutique investment firms may develop special purpose vehicles in which they aggregate investments across multiple companies, as has occurred in the renewable energy sector.34